Importer fined $4,500 for bringing in 63kg of undeclared vegetables from Malaysia

-SINGAPORE - An importer has been fined $4,500 for illegally bringing in fresh vegetables for sale, the Singapore Food Agency (SFA) said on Wednesday (June 2).
+An importer has been fined $4,500 for illegally bringing in fresh vegetables for sale, said the Singapore Food Agency (SFA) yesterday.

-Last October, SFA officers found 63kg of undeclared fresh vegetables in consignments imported from Malaysia by Liew Yeo Chiap, who is the licensee of Yeo Chiap Market Produce Supplier.
+Last October, SFA officers found 63kg of undeclared fresh vegetables in consignments imported from Malaysia by Liew Yeo Chiap, the licensee of Yeo Chiap Market Produce Supplier.

 All the illegal consignments were seized by SFA.